ajdavis/emptysquare-hugo/emptysquare/content/grok-the-gil-fast-thread-safe-python.md

 2. load its sort method onto the stack
 3. call the sort method

 Even though the line ``lst.sort()`` takes several steps, the ``sort`` call itself is a single bytecode.
-If we inspect [the CPython source for sort](https://github.com/python/cpython/blob/d4d79003073a70e35fa7fd7f6d0eee7b95b6aed3/Objects/listobject.c#L2041) we see it's a C function that doesn't call any Python code or drop the GIL, so long as we haven't provided a Python callback for the ``key`` parameter.
+If we inspect [the CPython source for sort](https://github.com/python/cpython/blob/d4d79003073a70e35fa7fd7f6d0eee7b95b6aed3/Objects/listobject.c#L2041) we see it's a C function that doesn't call any Python code or drop the GIL, so long as we haven't provided a Python callback for the ``key`` parameter, or added any objects with custom ``__cmp__`` methods.
 Thus, there is no opportunity for the thread to have the GIL seized from it during the call.

-We could conclude that we don't need to lock around ``sort``.
+We could conclude that we don't need to lock around ``sort``, so long as the list has only primitive objects and no custom ``key`` function.
 Or, to avoid worrying about which operations are atomic, we can follow a simple rule: always lock around reads and writes of shared mutable state.
 After all, acquiring a ``threading.Lock`` in Python is cheap.

 (Following this simple rule will also improve your code's chances of running correctly in interpreters without a GIL, like Jython or IronPython, in which operations like ``list.sort`` are not atomic.)